Built-in Plugin

 false

-Glob format, specifies the location of the coverage report file, relative to the current working directory.
-If not specified, it will attempt to find the following files in the current directory (including subdirectories): coverage.json
+In Glob format, specifies the location of the coverage report file relative to the current working directory.
+If not provided, it will try to find the following files in the current directory (including subdirectories): coverage.json, jacoco*.xml, lcov.info,*.lcov.

 lines